Combodo/iTop/readme.txt

 1.2 Should I upgrade to 1.2.1?
     ---------------------------
-Considering that there more than 20 bug fixes and very few new features we recommended you to upgrade to this new version.
+Considering that there more than 30 bug fixes and very few new features, it's probably worth upgrading to this new version.
 Especially if you are using the data synchronization with big sets of data, you can benefit from the new "chunk" mode by just adding a parameter to the command line !
+The interactive audit is now faster and uses less memory when processing big numbers of elements.

 1.3 Special Thanks To: